Your Halloween House Party Planning Checklist

 Get your Hawaii home in the spooky spirit of the season with these tips.

-Want to plan a Halloween party at your place, but the amount of work seems horrifying?
+Want to plan a Halloween house party, but the amount of work seems horrifying?
 Here’s our checklist to set the mood and get your home ready to party.

 Candy and loot bags

-Set out glass jars filled with different types of candies and mini scoops, buy little custom bags from Party City, Ben Franklin Crafts in Mapunapuna or Celebrations next door, and let guests fill their own goodie bags to take home.
+Set out glass jars filled with different types of candies and mini scoops, and buy little custom bags from your favorite local craft store.
+Let guests fill their own goodie bags to take home.

 Themed napkins, plates, utensils and tablecloths

 Solid-colored or festively patterned disposable goods will make cleanup a breeze.
-Party City has a wide selection of Halloween-themed party favors, along with supplies in basic colors.
+Find a small business near you for Halloween-themed party favors, along with supplies in classic fall colors.

 Serving dishes

-Find cute Halloween-themed serving bowls, boards and platters at Pier 1 Imports.
+Find cute Halloween-themed serving bowls, boards and platters.
 Tip: Plan which food you want to go on which platter and use Post-it notes to label them.

 Punch bowl

-Grab a spooky serving bowl from Bed Bath & Beyond and mix up a dose of punch that’s blood-red, ghoulish green, orange or black and use dry ice to create an eerie mist over the surface.
+Grab a spooky serving bowl and mix up a dose of punch that’s blood-red, ghoulish green, orange or black, and use dry ice to create an eerie mist over the surface.

 Themed snacks and drinks